Prevent churn with cancellation flows

 - Preview updates in real time so you can validate copy length and layout.

-Configure the Survey
+3. Configure the survey

-- Include a Reporting Key for analytics.
+- Reporting Key: Enter a key for analytics.

 note

-Reporting keys identify each survey option in the Cancellation Flow report.
+Reporting keys identify each survey option in the cancellation flow report.
 Use a unique key per option to keep analytics clear (the key is not language-specific).

 Response types and their settings